Best Kids Bike Seats

 - Some report that knees knock into seat when pedaling

 - Some have to hunch over handlebars

-Users report that this unit in very easy to install.
-It hangs just above the rear tires, and affixes to the frame just below the seat.
+Users report that this unit is very easy to install.
+It hangs just above the rear tires and affixes to the frame just below the seat.
 Users have reported that the installation instructions are very clear and easy to read, offering parents the added benefit of feeling confident that their child’s seat was installed correctly.

 Unlike many of the other models on this list- this seat is able to grow with your child, and can hold up to 48 pounds.
 It is ideal for kids that are between approximately 9 months to 6 years.

 This is a fantastic and versatile seat for riders that want to take their kids on more difficult trails without sacrificing comfort.
 It fits most bikes, is easy to install and load, and is one of the most secure models currently on the market.
 It may cost a little bit more than some of the other more affordable seats, but the additional features make it well worth the price.

 - Users report that lateral wobble makes handling a little more difficult

 This model affixes to the bike head tube, and it a cinch to install.
 Once the user has tightened the mounting bracket, the seat is easily attached and detached to the mount.
 Past users have reported that this model is one of the easiest models to install, and because it doesn’t hang over tires it is able to fit on most bikes- even the most rugged of mountain bikes.